pulsar256/RepairRecipe/README.md

 See also Bukkit plugin page: http://dev.bukkit.org/server-mods/repairrecipe/

-Version 0.5.0
+Version 1.7.10-0.5.0

-* Compatible Bukkit / Spigot Version: 1.7.10
+Changes 2014-07

-* Updated by Supermaxman from Luxsoft
+* Ported to Bukkit / Spigot 1.7.10 by Supermaxman from Luxsoft
-* Changes added to Luxsoft release: Restored and updated Maven-Build files, removed Eclipse dependency.
+* Restored and updated Maven-Build files, removed Eclipse dependency.

 For older Version see Bukkit Page.